SSWConsulting/SSW.Rules.Content/rules/roadmap/rule.md

 :::greybox

 Here's a simple example about having a day out at a theme park:

 1. ✅ Packed for the trip
 2. ✅ Arrive at the Gold Coast
 3. ⬜ Enjoy a day at the theme parks
 4. ⬜ Arrive Home Safe

-Here you can see that the goal was to have day out, and each milestone would need to be reached to have the goal succeed.
+Here you can see that the goal was to have a day out, and each milestone would need to be reached to achieve that goal.

-For software development, you simply replace the milestones with ✨features , 🐛fixes, etc.
+For software development, you simply replace the milestones with ✨features, 🐛fixes, etc.
 :::

 Having this zoomed out view helps the team to stay focused on the overall goal of the project and the long term priorities.
 It also prevents the team from getting side-tracked on issues that are not really what the business wants.